Most people don’t like confrontation. If you do, you are in the minority.

 We need to be people who will no longer run away from difficult situations because God doesn’t want us to be afraid.
 He wants us to be bold, courageous, and to know we can handle anything that comes our way!

-Look at 1 John 4:4 (AMPC).
-It says, Little children, you are of God [you belong to Him] and have [already] defeated and overcome them [the agents of the antichrist], because He Who lives in you is greater (mightier) than he who is in the world.
+Look at 1 John 4:4.
+It says, Little children, you are from God and have overcome them, for he who is in you is greater than he who is in the world.